-Microorganisms within the gastrointestinal tract play an important nutritional and metabolic role beneficial to humans and animals.
-The group's aims are:
+Micro-organisms within the gastrointestinal tract play an important nutritional and metabolic role beneficial to humans and animals.

-To isolate, characterize and preserve potentially useful microorganisms for the enhancement of animal production, treatment of human disorders and
+To isolate, characterize and preserve potentially useful microorganisms for the enhancement of animal production, treatment of human disorders and fermentation technology, and

-The development of gastro-intestinal models to study the survival and adhesion of probiotic bacteria in the gastro-intestinal tract (GIT).
+Development of gastro-intestinal models to study the survival and adhesion of probiotic bacteria in the gastro-intestinal tract (GIT).
 Fluorescent-in-situ-hybridization is one method used to detect the survival and adhesion of these bacteria in the GIT.